macewanCS/w18brown/README.md

   The following instructions for the unix/mac command line log in as root, create the specific account to be used in the code, confirm visually, and exit.

-  1) Logs in as root to allow for the creation of accounts.
+  1 Unix/Mac) Logs in as root to allow for the creation of accounts.

   $ mysql --user=root mysql

+  1 Windows) Log into mysql shell from start menu.

   2) Identified by is the password

   mysql> create user 'browncar'@'localhost' identified by 'brown'